(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

-What’s the best way to get to Hoover Dam from Las Vegas?
 The best and cheapest way to get to Hoover Dam from Las Vegas is to drive yourself in your own car or a rental.
 If that’s not an option, the second-best way to get to the dam is to take one of the many full-day or half-day guided tours available.

 Located just outside of Boulder City, Hoover Dam is a sight you don’t want to miss.
 It has immense historical significance and is truly a sight to behold.
 The sheer size of the Dam cannot be described.
 Also, it’s still a fully operational power plant.